thoughtcroft/ding/README.md

 ### ding key-gen

 This will generate a new ssh key pair and configure them into the ssh config for the relevant host.
-This allows `ding test` to push code to bitbucket.org, for example, so that you aren't prompted for a userid and password each time.
+This allows `ding test` to push code to github.com or bitbucket.org so that you aren't prompted for a userid and password each time.

 On completion, the public key is copied to the system clipboard so that it can be pasted into the users account on bitbucket.org.